MarkJelic/TEC-1G/ROMs/readme.md

 You can also download the "combined images" that include:
  - 32k has MON-3 and DIAGs
- - 64k has MON-3, DIAGs, BMON and MON-1B
+ - 64k has MON-3, DIAGs and MON-1B.
+(16K is left blank for upgrades.)

 ## Older ROMs